stanford-oval/zero-shot-multiwoz-acl2020/README.md

 ```

 This corresponds to the recommended hyperparameters, except for a smaller batch size (that fits on a V100 GPU with 16GB of VRAM, available on AWS).

+## License

+This repository (containing the evaluation scripts) is licensed under the MIT license.
+See the [LICENSE](LICENSE) for details.

+Other repositories referred to but this one (including genie-toolkit, trade-dst, sumbt) are copyright of their respective authors, and are available under different licenses.
+You are responsible for complying with the copyright license in all the software you download and use.

+Synthesized data includes data derived from domain-independent and domain-dependent templates, which are covered by the genie-toolkit license.
+If you use or distribute the synthesized data, you must comply with the genie-toolkit license.